COVID-19 Safety Guidelines

 What you need to know

-Currently, our call center remains closed.
-Tickets can be purchased on our website at www.bcfconnector.com or from Pacific Central Station in Downtown Vancouver.
+Tickets can be purchased on our website at www.bcfconnector.com, from Pacific Central Station in Downtown Vancouver or Capital City Café in Victoria.
 Tickets can also be purchased on board BC Ferries during the first 30 minutes of the sailing.
 Reservations are required prior to boarding the bus.
+Cash payments to the driver upon pick‐up will not be accepted.
 Vouchers from third party sellers (ie. TripAdvisor, Harbour Air, Clipper Vacations) will continue to be accepted by our driver.

 At this time, we will no longer be accepting cash payments at our on‐board kiosk.
 Payment can be made via debit or credit cards.
 Our machines are equipped with tap purchases to a max. of $250 dollars for Credit Cards and $100 for Debit.